Myths in Software Testing vs Reality:

 9 Common Myths About Being A Software Tester Vs Reality

 This is one of the biggest myths.
-If it is a reality, the project has huge problems.
+If it becomes a reality, the project has huge problems.

-- Testers need the equal amount of time as developers.
-This is to understand the requirements, analyze gaps, prepare their deliverables, plan and execute tests.
+- Testers need an equal amount of time as developers.
+This is to understand the requirements, analyze gaps, prepare their deliverables, and plan & execute tests.

 - If testers are involved at the later stage of the project then they rely on the developers understanding and follow it while testing the product.
-And it’s very unlikely to improve the quality of the deliverables in the end.
+In the end, it’s very unlikely to improve the quality of the deliverables.

-This will not only help QA team test better but also lets the entire project team implement better quality assurance.
+This will not only help the QA team test in a better way but also let the entire project team implement better quality assurance.
 Many organizations realize this and include their QA teams from the project’s initiation.

-Many think that if you are a tester, you do not have a career growth in the management side.
-But both are mutually exclusive.
-To be a manager you need to acquire skills like people management, cost management, time management, etc. As you can see this has nothing to do with Testing, Development or anything else technical.
+Many think that if you are a tester, you do not have career growth in the management side.
+However, both are mutually exclusive.
+To be a manager you need to acquire skills like people management, cost management, time management, etc. As you can see this has nothing to do with Testing, Development, or anything else technical.

-The project management skills have to be developed separately and anyone in this world belonging to any technology or stream can do that.
-So, being a tester does not encourage or deter project management pursuit.
+The project management skills have to be developed separately and anyone belonging to any technology or stream can do that.
+Therefore, being a tester does not deter project management pursuits.
 It is an independent field and anyone with a keen interest can make it.

-Ideally, there should be separate verticals; both Dev lead and QA lead should report to a PM.
-But sometimes there might just be a Dev lead for both Dev and test teams and we have to report to someone who might not know testing in-depth.
-It is not the best situation but is definitely not the end of the world.
+Ideally, there should be separate verticals; both the Dev lead and QA lead should report to a PM.
+But sometimes there might just be a Dev lead for both Dev and test teams and we have to report to someone who might not know about testing in-depth.
+It is not the best situation but it is not the end of the world.

 As long as you are doing your job right and being patient with the lead to help them catch up with testing practices, you should be good and will not have a long-term negative impact on your career.